spotadev/next-id-twitter-wallet/README.md

 This is example code showing how to associate a twitter X social media handle with a next.id DID.

+Note next.id calls your DID an avatar.

-It uses Meta Mask wallet to do the required signing so that the user does not need to manage their own private key.
+This example uses Meta Mask wallet to do the required signing so that the user does not need to manage their own private key.

 The public key is recovered from meta mask using the viem library.